soorajmr/intro-to-r-course/README.md

-# intro-to-r-course
-An Introduction to R for Reproducible Data Analysis
+# An Introduction to R for Reproducible Data Analysis

-If you are going through the material offline, go through basics.html, tidy.html and plot.html in that order.
-Also open the corresponding Rmd files in Rstudio and run all the cells.
+This repository contains the materials used for an intro R workshop focused on exploratory analysis of tabular data.
+Data preparation/wrangling using tidyverse, visualisation using ggplot are covered.
+The last segment of the course also covers spatial data visualisation using sf and ggplot.

+Contributors:
+Divij Sinha, Viola Lewis, Sooraj Raveendran